brain_met_single_adeno.jpg (10525 bytes)

 How long do people survive if they have brain metastases?

-The answer depends on three things:
+The answer depends on four things:

 1. The functional status and age of the person (if they are functioning well and young they do better)